Top Five Style Guide

-The top five announcement from U.S. News & World Report is a tremendous milestone and one that should be celebrated and promoted broadly.
+The announcement from The Wall Street Journal that the University of Florida is No. 1 in public schools is a tremendous milestone that should be celebrated and promoted broadly.

-Below are best practices and guidelines to help you share our top five accomplishment that is in alignment with the university.
+Below are best practices and guidelines to help you share our accomplishments that align with the university.
 These can also be applied to your individual college/departmental rankings.

-For assistance with communicating the ranking, please contact Brittany Wise, director of communications for the Office of Strategic Communications and Marketing.
+For assistance with communicating the ranking, please get in touch with Brittany Wise, interim assistant vice president of communications for the Office of Strategic Communications and Marketing.

 GENERAL USAGE